conversejs/converse.js/docs/source/development.rst

 roster
 ~~~~~~

-When the roster is updated.
+When the roster has been received from the XMPP server.

 ``converse.listen.on('roster', function (event, items) { ... });``

+See also the `cachedRoster` event further up, which gets called instead of
+`roster` if its already in `sessionStorage`.

 rosterPush
 ~~~~~~~~~~